HenryRoutson/VectorsToVector/README.md

 **Answer**

 When working with positive values, the limit is the ratio of components.
-So after finding the max and min ratios, check if goal vector is within these.
+So for each ratio, you only need to find a value greater and less than the goal value to verify it is in reach of the vectors.
 This scales to any number of components or vectors.

 a * (8,2,4) + b * (1, 2, 16) = (9,4,20)